pingcap/docs/develop/dev-guide-playground-gitpod.md

 Take the [Spring Boot Web](/develop/dev-guide-sample-application-spring-boot.md) application as an example.
 You can create a new workspace by the `https://gitpod.io/#targetFile=spring-jpa-hibernate_Makefile,targetMode=spring-jpa-hibernate/https://github.com/pingcap-inc/tidb-example-java` URL.

-You will see a page like the one below after all settled.
+After that, you will see a page similar to the following:

 ![playground gitpod workspace init](/media/develop/playground-gitpod-workspace-init.png)